NREL/EnergyPlus/doc/readthedocs/sphinx/tips_and_tricks/tips_and_tricks.rst

   and diffuse solar (and daylighting) to pass between the adjacent zones.

-* Radiant (long-wave thermal) transfer can be signifcant between exterior surfaces of a perimeter zone and interior surfaces of a core zone with an open boundary between them.
+* Radiant (long-wave thermal) transfer can be significant between exterior surfaces of a perimeter zone and interior surfaces of a core zone with an open boundary between them.
   Normally, there is no direct radiant exchange between surfaces in different thermal zones.
 Construction:AirBoundary groups adjacent